Evolix/ansible-roles/README.md

 # Ansible-roles

-A repository for Ansible roles used by Evolix.
+A repository for Ansible roles used by Evolix on Debian GNU/Linux 9 (stretch) servers.
+Few roles are also be compatible with Debian GNU/Linux 8 (jessie) servers.

 It contains only roles, everything else is available at https://forge.evolix.org/projects/ansible-public